budarin/use-react-redux/README.en.md

 Its high performance is achieved by using the undocumented features of the `React.createContext API ' inside it, which allow you to avoid calling the render of all components that use access to React.Context, in which changes have occurred.

-Thanks to React.
-Hooks under the hood, only those components that were subscribed to the changes that occurred in the context are called to render.
+Thanks to React.Hooks under the hood, only those components that were subscribed to the changes that occurred in the context are called to render.

 This functionality of the context with subscriptions is implemented in the package [use-context-selection](https://www.npmjs.com/package/use-context-selection).